ainneo/team-flex-demo/README.md

 # team-flex-demo
-Created flex box demo for teammates.
+Created a flex box demo for teammates.